hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/05-the-story-of-zahhak-and-kawa-the-smith.md

 Bade him subscribe the scroll he read it through

-And shouted to the ancients of the realm : —
+And shouted to the ancients of the realm :

- " Confederates of the Div with impious hearts !
+> Confederates of the Div with impious hearts !
+>

-Ye set your faces hellward and have yielded
+> Ye set your faces hellward and have yielded
+>

-To that man's bidding.
+> To that man's bidding.
 I will not subscribe,
+>

-Or ever give the Shah another thought."
+> Or ever give the Shah another thought.

 He shouted, rose in fury, rent the scroll